Killington Brewfest

 The industry has seen some consolidation in recent years and you’ll see Vail Resorts’ name starting to appear here more than it used to.
 This doesn’t mean that the Vermont ski industry is ruled by corporate America.
-There are still ski resorts in VT that are owned and operated by the same families that founded them many decades ago.
+Killington and Pico were both recently purchased by a group of local investors, and there are still ski resorts in VT that are owned and operated by the same families that founded them many decades ago.

 The Totals